lansuite/lansuite/ext_scripts/spaw/docs/readme.txt

 Requirements for PHP edition:

-Server: PHP4 on any compatible OS
+Server: PHP4 or higher on any compatible OS
 Client: Microsoft Internet Explorer 5.5. or above on Windows,
         Mozilla 1.3 (or other Gecko based browser) or higher on any supported OS